dpwdec/markdown-exploration/README.md

 Above is some HTML that was inserted into this .md file.

 This is ean example of a <font color='red'>span level</font> HTML tag used in Markdown.
 However, it doesn't work on Github because Github does not support span level inline HTML for markdown.

+This paragraph features a break tag above it.